danielsaidi/SwiftKit/Sources/SwiftKit/SwiftKit.docc/SwiftKit.md

 pod DSSwiftKit
 ```

-You can also clone the repository and build the library locally.
+If you prefer to not have external dependencies, you can also just copy the source code into your app.

+## Supported Platforms

+SwiftKit supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.